Continuous distribution - lung

-- The impact of extending follow-up for the PTAUC model from 1 year to 5 years after transplant (PDF; 2/2021)
+- The impact of extending follow-up for the PTAUC model from 1 year to 5 years after transplant (PDF)

-Considering community input, modeling and analysis, and committee project work, propose a new composite score as a policy proposal for public comment.
+This step involved considering community input, modeling and analysis, and committee project work, as well as proposing a new composite score as a policy proposal for public comment.

-The Board of Directors will review the proposal, OPTN and SRTR materials, and public comments, and consider the proposal in light of the requirements of the OPTN final rule.
-If the Board of Directors approves the proposal with the new framework, plans for implementation begin.
+The Board of Directors reviewed the proposal, OPTN and SRTR materials, and public comments, and considered the proposal in light of the requirements of the OPTN final rule.
+The board unanimously approved the proposal to establish continuous distribution of lungs on Dec.
+6, 2021.